 Panamanians are quick to tell you what they love about their country.
 Whether it’s the climate, the culture, or the outdoors, national pride runs deep in Panama.
 Many Panamanians feel strongly that their country is different from others in the region – perhaps because of its intense history or unique geographical location.
 This feeling is best summed up in the popular Panamanian phrase, puente del mundo, corazón del universo, which means “bridge of the world, heart of the universe.”
 Whatever the reason, Panamanians’ love of country is infectious; a trip here will tie your heartstrings to the country.

 Still, for all its diversity, Panama’s dominant culture has Spanish origins.
-The family is all-important, Catholicism is prominent, and machismo is a way of life for most men.
+The family is all-important, and machismo is a way of life for most men.
+Catholicism is prominent, as such, several of the country's holidays and festivals relate to religion.
 The U.S. has also had a large influence in Panama, due to its long presence in the country.
 It’s not uncommon to see people wearing American clothes or listening to music from the U.S., especially within Panama City.

 The extended family is the most important social unit in Panama.
 People work hard to take care of their relatives and are quick to tell you about the achievements of those they are related to.